J-Siu/johnsiu.com/content/blog/macos-anaconda-brew.md

 #### Unofficial Way

 However there are are cases we want to remove any doubt and don't want anaconda script to run at all.

-In such case, we can wrap the conda initialization code in a zsh function `condaOn()` like following:
+In `~/.zshrc`, wrap anaconda initialization code in a zsh function `condaOn()` like following:

 ```sh
 condaOn() {